 When on a tight budget, hiring a PR agency would be a costly affair or even hiring a freelancer can cost you somewhere around Rs 15k-20k.
-Therefore, we advise you to create your own list of journalists and media influencers that you want to engage with and pitch the idea of covering your restaurant directly to them.
+Therefore, we advise you to create your list of journalists and media influencers that you want to engage with and pitch the idea of covering your restaurant directly to them.
 However, the story ideas and ‘PR pitches’ usually see the archive folder unless there is a pre-existing relationship or the idea is too strong which hits the journalist’s mind.

 In this, you need to find the right business which is not your competitor but caters to your target audience.
-For example, if you are new takeaway joint in the newly developed market where there are different types of stores like bakeries, grocery shops, etc, you can partner with the bakery shop and offer a complimentary dessert and in return, the bakery can distribute discount coupons on your behalf.
+For example, if you are a new takeaway joint in the newly developed market where there are different types of stores like bakeries, grocery shops, etc., you can partner with the bakery shop and offer a complimentary dessert, and in return, the bakery can distribute discount coupons on your behalf.
 You can also tie up together, and run combo offers.
 This will help in leveraging each others’ assets, which can help in expanding the customer base.